josledp/goprompt/README.md

 * user: shows the user (if its not root)
 * hostname: shows the hostname (green if regular user, red if root)
 * userchar: $ or # (normal user vs root)
+* exituserchar: shows the typical final char for the prompt (# is the user is root, $ otherwise) but it will be red if the last command exited with rc!=0

 ## Known issues
 * Missing some tests